caiosfelipe/brain-tumor-cnn/README.md

-# The Development of a New Convolutional Neural Network Model
+# An Approach in Brain Tumor Classification: The Development of a New Convolutional Neural Network Model